Here’s a look back at the worst moments from Rebel Media’s year of hate

 Adding insult to injury, Norwegian Cruise Lines announces it is cancelling Levant’s ‘Rebel Cruise’.

 Rebel Media’s links to foreign cash and anti-Muslim think tanks exposed: PressProgress is first to report Rebel Media’s Ezra Levant received grant money from the Middle East Forum, a US think tank that promotes anti-Muslim views and is bankrolled by a wealthy right-wing donor network linked to prominent Republican donors like the Koch brothers.
-Days later, Vice News follows-up and reports the David Horowitz Freedom Centre, an “anti-Muslim” think tank based in New York allied with Steve Bannon and other key figures behind the Trump presidency, is subsidizing the salaries of a number of Rebel Media’s correspondents.
+Days later, Vice News follows-up and reports that an American billionaire named Robert Shillman is subsidizing the salaries of a number of Rebel Media’s correspondents.

 Rebel Media staffer linked to extremist’s campaign to lead far-right UK political party: Jack Buckby, a staffer with Rebel Media’s UK bureau, is discovered moonlighting for an “extreme anti-Islam activist seeking to lead the United Kingdom Independence Party (UKIP),” called “too extreme for Nigel Farage” – all the while, Rebel Media was publishing stories promoting the UKIP leadership candidate.